fbpx

 The first paragraph does not apply to directors or associate performers mandated by the society’s Board of Directors to sit on any body of any legal entity requesting aid paid in application of Article L.324-17 of the Intellectual Property Code.

-At the end of each financial year, associate performers who are associates of the Selection Committees managing the amounts resulting from the application of Article L.324-17 undertake to complete and return to the Managing Director of the society a statement summarising the requests for assistance to which they were linked by direct or indirect interest.
-For directors sitting on these Committees, this declaration is contained in the declaration of interests referred to in Article 16.4 of the Statutes.
+At the end of each financial year, associate performers who are associates of the Artistic Commissions managing the amounts resulting from the application of Article L.324-17 undertake to complete and return to the Managing Director of the society a statement summarising the requests for assistance to which they were linked by direct or indirect interest.
+For directors sitting on these Commissions, this declaration is contained in the declaration of interests referred to in Article 16.4 of the Statutes.
 The Managing Director collates these declarations and draws up an annual table which is communicated to the Statutory Auditor, as well as to the associates at the General Assembly.

 3.2 – Procedure applicable to a member of a body